protoiyer/blog/protoiyer/content/posts/oh-clojure.md

 tags: ['Programming']
 ---

-I am an ardent fan of [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) and in particular the [Lisp family of languages](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
+I am an ardent fan of the [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm, and in particular the [Lisp family of languages](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
 [Clojure](https://clojure.org/) stands out in that list due to it being a modern and brilliant Lisp.
 It is one of the best ways to weed out accidental complexity (usually introduced by languages like Java) and worry about only the essential complexity of a problem.
 We are all indebted to [Rich Hickey](https://en.wikipedia.org/wiki/Rich_Hickey) for creating [Clojure](https://clojure.org/), piggy-backing on the JVM, and later [ClojureScript](https://clojurescript.org/) that targets JavaScript.

 It is indeed a pleasure that some of the concepts of Functional programming has trickled into the mainstream programming languages like Java and C#.
 The other Functional programming languages I have dabbled with include [Haskell](https://www.haskell.org/), [Scheme](https://www.scheme.org/), [Racket](https://www.racket-lang.org/), [Elixir](https://elixir-lang.org/), [Scala](https://www.scala-lang.org/), [F#](https://fsharp.org/) and [Elm](https://elm-lang.org/) among others.